Meulengracht/bake/README.md

 The bake utility serves as the builder, and orchestrates everything related to generation of bake packages.
 Bake packages serve both as packages and application images that can be executed by serve.

 ## Order
 Order handles the orchestration of the online segment.
-Order controls your account setup, downloading of packages, package query and is the gateway to serve
+Order controls your account setup, downloading of packages and package query

 ## Serve
 Serve consts of a frontend and a backend.
 The frontend is a CLI utility that allows you to interact with the backend.
 The backend is the application backend.
 This needs to be implemented on an OS basis.
 View the README located under daemons/served for more information.